 I began my jewelry making journey over twenty years ago, it started with a love of things that sparkle and some fishing line.
 Fast forward through the years, many experiments, classes and much growth in design and skill I am still constructing wearable art that more often than not sparkles!
 The ocean inspires me, and you can see that in the colors that I use the most.
 I call them mermaid colors.
 Like the ebb and flow of the waves, my work is always changing.
 I strive to always keep changing my designs, and advancing my skills.
 I love the dichroic glass because I would not be able to ever make the same piece twice.
 Only the finest components are used in my jewelry including sterling silver, Swarovski Crystal and genuine sea glass.

-Presently living in New England has traveled extensively.
-Her father was an accomplished artist and her mother was a published writer, therefore, being exposed to the various forms of art, it was natural to gravitated to both the visual arts and the written word.
+Presently living in New England has traveled extensively throughout the United States, Europe as well as lived in the Caribbean.
+Her father, a nuclear engineer, was also an accomplished artist and her mother was a published writer, therefore, being exposed to the various forms of art, it was natural to gravitated to both the visual arts and the written word.
 While writing came easy and sketching was fun, trying to find the perfect fit in the visual arts took some time.
 After much experimentation she discovered the world of pastels – vibrant, captivating and fortunately very forgiving.
-She first studied landscapes under pastelist Linda Obremski and what better place than in New England to study landscapes.
-She previously studied the art of fine detail in still lifes under the guidance of Mary Ellen Brown.
+She first studied landscapes under pastelist Linda Obremski and what better place than in New England to study and photograph landscapes

 Mrs. Bennett was born in Berlin, Germany and now resides in Pepperell, Massachusetts.
 Art has always been her favorite subject and, after a successful business career, she has concentrated on watercolor painting.
 Through her paintings, she wants to share what is close to her heart – the beauty of nature.
 Inspiration comes from her backyard “friendship garden”, a garden grown from cuttings given to her by many friends.
 Although she loves to paint florals and landscapes, she has also been painting “house portraits” on commission.
 Mrs. Bennett also teaches watercolor painting.
 During the summer months, Mrs. Bennett exhibits her paints in “Art-in-the-Park” shows.
 She has received many awards for her vibrant art.
 She is a member of the Nashua Area Artists Association and the Hollis Art Society.